HGray384/lrcfs-stats-reference-book/README.md

 ## Common issues

+- Be sure to have the latest updates for R, Rstudio (if that's what you use), bookdown, and the other major packages that this book depends upon.
+When these packages have major updates, things can break.
+We are working on an efficient way to manage the required packages and their versions so that you don't have to.

 - A failed build will lead to the `stats-reference-book.Rmd` file being created in the base directory.
-This file needs to be manually deleted before the build will work (even after resolving your other error).
+This file needs to be **manually** deleted before the build will work (even after resolving the error which caused the build to fail initially).